Need help? Call our free Repro Legal Helpline: 844-868-2812

 In her free time, Elizabeth enjoys spending time with her family, going to the beach, reading several books at once, cooking, binge-watching shows regularly, and finding time for spiritual growth and meditation.

-Mariko Miki, J.D., Co-Executive Director
+Mariko Miki, J.D., Interim Executive Director

 Mariko has served on the Advisory Board of TEACH (Training in Early Abortion for Comprehensive Healthcare) and on the Board of Directors for Exhale Pro-Voice.
 In law school, Mariko co-led the Harvard Law Students for Choice chapter and served as an Executive Editor for the Harvard Civil Rights-Civil Liberties Law Review.